Only 37.7% of marketers use marketing analytics in their decision-making.

 Before GTM, if you wanted to track events such as button clicks and video plays, you would have a developer add the tracking code for each.
 GTM’s value is really seen when you have a bulk amount of codes to add.

-Before you start implementing, you’ll want to be sure to configure the Built-In Variables: Pages, Clicks, and Forms.
+Before you start implementing, you’ll want to be sure your tag configuration is set up for the Built-In Variables: Pages, Clicks, and Forms.
 This makes it easy when you start creating more tags and triggers down the line.

 Do you ever wonder if all that content you created is actually getting eyeballs on it — especially below the fold?